 devaluation due to a combination of factors such as political instability, the balance of payment deficits, and inflation.
 The devaluation of the Rupee has

 been a common phenomenon in the country’s history and has resulted in a

 significant decrease in its value.

 The open market currency rates have a significant impact on the

 exchange rate of the Rupee.
 When demand for foreign currencies such as the US

-	Dollar increases in the open market lead to an appreciation of those
+The dollar increases in the open market; it leads to an appreciation of those

 currencies and a corresponding depreciation of the Rupee.
 Conversely, a